As a prepper, you want to be ready for anything.

 Sure, it’s good to have weapons to face off against these threats.
 But what would you do if you find yourself without them?

-In this blog, we discuss why you should learn self-defense, how you can find self-defense classes, what the best martial arts for self-defense are, and more.
+In this blog, we discuss why you should learn self defense, how to find the best self defense classes, what the best martial arts for self defense are, and more.
 Let’s dive right in:

 When Times Are Desperate, So Are People